 - A5 – Alliteration

 - A7 – Oral blending and segmenting

 Once these skills are embedded and secure, children are introduced to the Read Write Inc Nursery Programme and the picture frieze is used to teach the picture representation for each letter of the alphabet.
 By the Summer term, daily sessions introduce sounds for the letters of the alphabet in RWI set 1.

-In Foundation Stage 2, children are introduced to the remaining set 1 phonemes and the additional sounds from letters and sounds.
+In Reception, children are introduced to the remaining set 1 phonemes and the additional sounds from letters and sounds.
 Along with those they already know, they learn to say these, write these and begin to blend them to read words.
 Each phoneme within Read Write Inc is given a rhyme to help the children remember the sound that it makes and what it looks like.
 These are shown below, but can also be found within your child’s planner.

 Set 3 phonemes are taught within Year 1 following a revision of set 2 within the Autumn term.